tensorflow/tensorflow/tensorflow/g3doc/hardware/adding_support/jpu_allocator.md

 is basically a wrapper around BFCAllocator which interfaces with the GPUMemAllocator just through the constructor.
-Novel hardware should implement a SubAllocator for their specific hardware and then implement and Allocator that wraps around.
+Novel hardware should implement a SubAllocator for their specific hardware and then implement an Allocator that wraps around.

 ## Simple CPU Allocator